ten7/contractor.ten7.com/process.md

 This is up to you!
 But we prefer that you’re somewhat reachable during regular business hours which are Monday to Friday, 9am to 5pm CST.
 - **Do I need to use my TEN7 email address?**
 Yes!
 Please do not forward your email from your TEN7 account to any other email address.
 Always do TEN7’s business with TEN7’s email address.
 (You probably won’t send or receive a great deal of email, we’re mostly in Slack all day long.)
 Be sure to add your Google profile photo when you first log in.
+- **Can I connect my personal apps with TEN7 apps?**
+We ask that you please keep all TEN7 tools and their contents separate from any personal tools you might use.
+Please avoid using your personal email inbox for TEN7 purposes or connecting any personal tools with those of TEN7.
 - **What are the expectations around using Slack with clients?**
 All client-facing channels include `#t7care_` , so please be mindful of what you post in those channels.
 Although, don’t be too wary; we trust you to post in those channels when you need something from a client.
 - **What kind of project or ticket management system do you use?**